Ocean cruising in the Azores

 Try outdoor adventures

-From beach horse riding and zipwiring to snorkelling and paragliding, the Azores is a hotspot for adventure and outdoor activities.
+From beach horse riding and zipwiring to snorkelling and paragliding, Azores cruises are a hotspot for adventure and outdoor activities.
 Praia da Vitória has its own aerial adventure park and São Miguel has plenty of horse riding opportunities.

 Visit a winery